AbdifatahYasin1/Bookstore-react/README.md

 - **[what is this project about?]**

-  - Calculator App is a web app that allows the user to make mathematcal calculations.
+  - Bookstore React App is a web app that allows the user to store books.

 - **[do I need to use npm ?]**